breezejs/sonar-scanner/README.md

 # Sonar Scanner

-This is a Docker container that contains Sonar Scanner in a Node 8.10.0 for CI builds
+This is a Docker container that contains Sonar Scanner in a `Node 8.10.0` for Circle CI builds

 ## Usage